-Decades of research show that transit positively impacts the economic health of our region through a broad range
+Decades of research show that transit positively impacts the economic health of our region through a broad range of pathways.

 Quantifying the economic impacts and benefits of transit